erikyo/wp-blocks/packages/image/README.md

 # @wp-blocks/image

+## Features
+- 🖼️ Efficient: Compresses and optimizes images using various algorithms to reduce file size and make your website load faster.
+- 🔄 Supports multiple image formats: Can handle JPG, PNG, GIF, SVG, TIFF, AVIF, and WEBP files.
+- 🌍 Better for the web: Generates compressed images that are optimized for the web, helping to reduce data usage and improve website performance.
+- ⚡️ Lightning-fast: Uses optimized algorithms and parallel processing to compress and optimize images as quickly as possible.
+- 🛡️ Bulletproof: Written in strict TypeScript
+- 💻 CLI and configuration file options: Supports command-line arguments and an ini file for easy and efficient use, and prompts you for input if no configuration is found.

 ## What is this?
 A Node.js command-line tool to compress and optimize images, using different algorithms to reduce file size.